 As a self-employed worker you are not entitled to workers’ compensation.
 This scheme only provides payment for illness or injury that may arise out of employment and by law the self-employed do not meet this definition.

 Income protection Insurance will generally cover up to 75% of your monthly income in the event that you are temporarily unable to work for a period of time due to illness or injury.
 It is paid out as a monthly benefit which you can use to pay ongoing personal and business financial obligations.

 Premiums are tax deductible and you can also choose to fund these through your superannuation.

 Why do you need life insurance if you are self-employed?

 Being self-employed means that you not only carry the personal obligations associated with providing for your family, but also the business expenses that may need to be paid out in the unexpected event of your death.
-This includes any outstanding accountant, lawyer and adviser fees, Government taxes and any overheads relating to employee salaries, suppliers and lease payments.
+This includes any outstanding accountant, lawyer and financial adviser fees, Government taxes and any overheads relating to employee salaries, suppliers and lease payments.
 It’s important to ensure the proper safeguards are in place so there is no risk to their estate.

 A death in the business may also result in a change in the business ownership structure.
 If a business owner dies, their shareholding rights may revert to their estate.
 For the remaining business partners this may mean that they are now in business with people they have may have no intention of being in business with.